 Bambu Hotel

-Bambu is our top pick of where to stay in Battambang and is easily the finest hotel in the centre, just two blocks from the waterfront, on the opposite side of the river to the historic core and main commercial part of town.
+Bambu is our top pick of where to stay in Battambang and is easily the finest boutique hotel in the centre, just one block from the waterfront, on the opposite side of the river to the historic core and main commercial part of town.
 Don’t let that deter you, as it’s a fascinating 15-minute walk or a 3-minute tuk tuk ride ($2) into the heart of town.

 Pat can often be found hosting the nightly happy hours (5-7pm), which are something of a local institution.
-While tourists come for the cheap drinks, expats are here for the friendly staff, nostalgic music, and entertaining company.
+While tourists come for the cheap drinks, expats are here for a catch-up with the friendly owners, the chance to meet other travellers, the nostalgic music, and strong gin and tonics.
 If you want to make new friends in Battambang, prop yourself up here for a couple of hours and Pat will introduce you to the whole town.

 Maisons Wat Kor